 We evaluated the small-scale spatial variability of soil emissivity resulting from the observed roughness variability.
-For the sites with observations taken with snow on the ground (Tables 1, 2, 3 and 5, for both campaigns), we simulated the $T{\rm B}$ with DMRT-ML considering the lowest and highest optimized σ (see Fig. 7).
+For the sites with observations taken with snow on the ground (Tables 1-3 and 5, for both campaigns), we simulated the T_B with DMRT-ML considering the lowest and highest optimized σ (see Fig. 7).
 Note that we have not used the standard deviation of σ that would have led to negative values.
-Figure 8 (left) shows that the $T{\rm B}$ sensitivity to the variation of soil roughness is very weak. $T{\rm B}$ variations of 0.5 and 1.3 K were observed at the BJ{Jan-transect} site where the soil properties were more homogeneous, while a variation of 0.7 to 3.8 K was measured at the BJ{Feb} site (Table 8).
+Figure 8 (left) shows that the $T{\rm B}$ sensitivity to the variation of soil roughness is very weak.
+T_B variations of 0.5 and 1.3 K were observed at the JB{Jan-transect} site where the soil properties were more homogeneous (mineral soil), while a variation of 0.7 to 3.8 K was measured at the JB{Feb} site with organic soil (Table 8).
 The sensitivity is higher at 11 and 19 GHz because the soil emission is less attenuated by snow grain scattering.
-We also performed the same calculation without the ice lens implementation where results are similar (less than 1 K change) suggesting that despite a potential low transmissivity, ice lenses are not responsible for the attenuation of the soil upwelling emission.
+We also performed the same calculation without the ice lens implementation where results are similar (less than 1 K change), suggesting that, despite a potential low transmissivity, ice lenses are not responsible for the attenuation of the soil upwelling emission.